anentropic/ocaml-octree/NOTES.md

     Discusses how `filter_tree` must discard children when a node is filtered out.

-    So our `nearest` is like a filter + fold, but at the same time.
+    So our `nearest` is like a filter + fold, but at the same time?

+    No exactly though, it's neither.
+A fold should visit every element (?)
+And a filter does not reduce - we are not doing a boolean test.

+    We are kind of folding whole branches of the tree, but also deciding in that fold whether to recurse.

+    But the end result is same as if we visited every element.